rhlsinghal1ss/Mistral-7B/README.md

 ### Chat

-After installing `mistral_inference`, a `mistral-chat` command should be available in your CLI.
+After installing `mistral_inference`, a `mistral-chat` CLI command should be available in your environment.
 You can chat with the model using

 ```
-mistral-chat $HOME/mistral_models/7B-Instruct-v0.3
+mistral-chat $HOME/mistral_models/7B-Instruct-v0.3 --instruct --max_tokens 256
 ```

 ### Instruct following